trywilco/wilco-docs/docs/overview.md

 ## Creating your own quest

-To create your own quest you need to do the following
+To create your own quest you need to do the following:

 1. Create all your quest assets (images, text, infrastructure)
 1. Write all required files that describe your quest and how all components work together